Rainbow flag (LGBTQ): Other variations

-Reynoso later rearranged the stars by order of admission into the Union, retaining part of Gilbert Bakers tie-dye flag and the Pride New Glory Flag.
+Reynoso later rearranged the stars by order of admission into the Union, retaining part of Gilbert Baker's tie-dye flag and the Pride New Glory Flag.

-In 2015, Reynoso’s flag once again made national news after it was featured across various news outlets reporting on the Obergefell v.
+In 2015, Reynoso's flag once again made national news after it was featured across various news outlets reporting on the Obergefell v.
 Hodges oral arguments at the Supreme Court.

-LGBT communities in other countries have adopted the rainbow flag.
+LGBTQ communities in other countries have adopted the rainbow flag.
 A South African gay pride flag which is a hybrid of the rainbow flag and the national flag of South Africa was launched in Cape Town in 2010.
-Flag designer Eugene Brockman said "I truly believe we (the LGBT community) put the dazzle into our rainbow nation and this flag is a symbol of just that."
+Flag designer Eugene Brockman said: "I truly believe we (the LGBT community) put the dazzle into our rainbow nation and this flag is a symbol of just that."

-In March 2017, Gilbert Baker created a nine-stripe version of his original 1977 flag, with lavender, pink, turquoise and indigo stripes along with the red, orange, yellow, green and violet.
-According to Baker, the lavender stripe symbolizes diversity.